-Google’s ‘Operation Seduction’ Comes into Play
+Google’s ‘Operation Seduction’ comes into Play at the Google Cloud Summit Paris ’18

 The Mountain View company fully intends to conquer major French companies, and has strong arguments to put forward at this Google Cloud Summit.
 Positioned as a leader in Gartner’s Magic Quadrant Cloud IaaS, Google has announced that it invested $30 billion three years ago and can count on the support of new global partners such as Atos, Cisco, SAP and Salesforce.